RohitKulkarni02/cs5700-project4/README.md

 echo "hello world" | ./4700send 127.0.0.1 <port>
 ```

 `4700send` takes `<host> <port>` and reads from stdin until EOF.
-It exits once the receiver has acked everything including the FIN packet. `4700recv` takes no arguments, prints `Bound to port <port>` as its first stderr line, and never exits on its own (the simulator kills it after the sender finishes).
+It exits once the receiver has acked everything including the fin packet. `4700recv` takes no arguments, prints `Bound to port <port>` as its first stderr line, and never exits on its own the simulator kills it after the sender finishes.

 Debug output goes to stderr.
 Only the received file data goes to stdout on the receiver.